-The Folger Shakespeare Library offers a broad array of online resources to aid students and scholars with their research on Shakespeare and the early modern period.
-A list of these online resources and a brief description of their functionality is below.
+The Folger offers a broad array of online resources to aid students and scholars with their research on Shakespeare and the early modern period.

-The Digital Image Collection (or Luna, as we sometimes call it) offers online access to over 80,000 images from the Folger Shakespeare Library, including books, theater memorabilia, manuscripts, and art.
+The Digital Image Collection (or LUNA, as we sometimes call it) offers online access to over 100,000 images from the Folger Shakespeare Library, including books, theater memorabilia, manuscripts, and art.
 Users can show multiple images side-by-side, zoom in and out, view cataloging information when available, export high-resolution images up to 1536 pixels, and construct persistent URLs linking back to items or searches.
-Users who create accounts can also save groups of images; for more tips on using Luna, browse the tooltips in The Collation.
+Users who create accounts can also save groups of images.
+Tips on using LUNA

-Folgerpedia is the Folger Shakespeare Library's collaboratively-edited, search-based encyclopedia of all things related to the Library or of interest to the Folger community.
-The articles have been contributed by the staff of various departments within the institution, as well as Folger readers and other scholars.
+Folgerpedia is the Folger's collaboratively-edited, search-based encyclopedia of all things related to the Folger or of interest to the Folger community.
+The articles are contributed by the staff of various departments within the institution, as well as Folger readers and other scholars.
 Many different types of articles can be found on Folgerpedia, including those that cover:

 - Shakespeare's works and characters

 - Shakespeare’s plays in performance